 Although there are seven Leave No Trace principles in total, I think outdoor racing directly intersects with these three principles the most:

 Here’s how to apply these principles to your clean up efforts:

 #1 – Create a cleanup plan and recruit a crew

 This directly connects with the Leave No Trace principle of “plan ahead and prepare”.

 The principle primarily referrers more to being a Boy Scout in that you should “always be prepared” in the outdoors, I think it also works well with planning how you will deal with your clean-up BEFORE you have to do it.

-It is no mystery that the hardest volunteer slot to fill is the cleanup crew.
+It is no mystery that the hardest volunteer slots to fill are the cleanup crew slots.

 Everyone likes to be a part of the race when the race is going on.

 No one likes to stay after and clean up trash.